ruby-processing/JRubyArt/README.md

 ```
 ## Example sketches

 [Worked Examples](https://github.com/ruby-processing/JRubyArt-examples) and, [The-Nature-of-Code-Examples-for-JRubyArt](https://github.com/ruby-processing/The-Nature-of-Code-for-JRubyArt) feel free to add your own, especially ruby-2.2+ syntax now we can.
 These can now be downloaded using `k9 --install` please move existing `k9_samples` if you wish to keep them.
-The recent releases feature several PixelFlow glsl library examples, including a few shadertoy demos as sketches.
+The current releases features changes to `control_panel` reducing boilerplate sketches required to use library.

 [rubuto-processing3]:https://github.com/hoshi-sano/ruboto-processing3
 [testing]:http://ruby-processing.github.io/testing/testing/